felipeerias/nan-js-proposal/README.md

 To do that, we must rethink how NAN is presented to the developer: instead of advertising and subscribing using services names, websites would discover and connect to specific user sessions.

-Upon starting NAN, the website would be assigned a unique `sessionId` object.
-It would receive the session IDs of other users, and would use *those* to discover, validate and connect to other peers.
+Upon starting NAN, the user of the API would be assigned a unique `sessionId` object, the exact contents of which will depend on the implementation.

-Internally, the `sessionId` object contains a `public` field that will be used in NAN announcements and a `secret` field that will be used to validate connection requests.
+It would receive the session IDs of other users, and would use *those* to discover, validate and connect to them.

 While this proposal relies on the exchange of these session IDs as a precondition to discovery and connection, it does not mandate a particular mechanism to do so.
 Two possible options could be:
  - via a secure exchange with the server